 Asparagus isn't the only unusual veggie you can turn into a baked fry.
 These avocado slices are crispy on the outside, creamy on the inside, and completely irresistible.

 Put that spiralizer to good use with these cold cucumber noodles.
-The rice vinegar and sesame oil dressing give it the perfect amount of kick to lighten up your meal.
+The rice vinegar and sesame oil dressing gives it the perfect amount of kick to lighten up your meal.

 What's not to love about these sliced tots?
 Like with larger potatoes, the slices increase the amount of surface area, giving the tots an extra-crunchy texture.